ysmnababan/demo-olap/comparison_demo/step.md

 - check the topic list
 docker exec -it redpanda rpk topic list
 - consume topic
-docker exec -it redpanda rpk topic consume dbserver1.public.attendances
+docker exec -it redpanda rpk topic consume dbserver1.public.attendances -n 5

 # RISINGWAVE
 - connect to risingwave using psql and run the `source.sql`.
 This is